0n0w1c/Foundations/readme.md

 Build a foundation first, then apply the blueprint.

 Limitations:
-If the startup setting 'Foundation required for stone furnaces' is disabled, stone furnaces will not be upgradable via the upgrade planner.
+If the startup setting "Foundation required for stone furnaces" is disabled, stone furnaces will not be upgradable via the upgrade planner.

 Fork of [Buildings require foundation v0.1.1](https://mods.factorio.com/mod/buildings-require-foundation)
 Authored by Subjectd_31415 under the GNU GPL3